Tax time isn’t technically until April – but when you get your W-2’s early in the year – it’s time to talk taxes.

-It’s that time of year where those who qualify to file their taxes do so.
-Whether it is your first time filing or you’ve been doing it for years, the process can be confusing.
+Tax time isn’t technically until April – but when you get your W-2’s early in the year – it’s time to talk taxes.
+Whether it is your first time filing or you’ve been doing it for years, the process can be confusing for some.
 You may have a bunch of questions on the process and what it looks like.
 Do I need to file?
 Should I use a paid platform?
-What about the COVID-19 stimulus payments?
+What about the advance child tax credit payments and the economic impact payments?
+Am I supposed to file my FAFSA at the same time?
+What is a FAFSA?
 All of these questions are valid but the process of filing your taxes for the previous year doesn’t have to be confusing and there are many resources out there to help you manage the annual process.

 Should I file taxes this year?
 That depends on your income and household size.
 Filing by yourself or filing jointly will determine what amount you needed to make in 2020 as a household to file your taxes this year.

 What is the difference between State and Federal Taxes?
 Federal income tax law is imposed by the federal government while state and local income tax is determined by the government of the state which you live in.
 Everyone pays federal taxes but state taxes will vary based on where you live in the state.

 When should I file my taxes?
 Individual and corporate tax returns must be filed for the 2020 tax year by April 18, 2022.
 If you’re unable to file your return on time, you can request an extension to October 15, 2022.
 The IRS will begin accepting electronic returns anywhere between January 24 and January 31, 2022.

 Should I use a service like E-File, H&R Block or Turbo Tax?
 Filing with a service can help simplify the process but often comes at a price.
 If your taxes are more complicated (i.e. if you do freelance or contract work) then it wouldn’t hurt to have help from a service.
 Ultimately you can file your taxes for free on the IRS Free File site or go to a local VITA location.